cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

 understand the basic concepts of our product.

-In case the databases you are protecting with the Cyral sidecar also live on AWS, make sure to add the sidecar security group (see output parameter `SidecarSecurityGroupID`) to the list of allowed inbound rules in the databases' security groups.
+In case the databases you are protecting with the Cyral sidecar also live on AWS, make sure to add the sidecar security group (see output parameter `SecurityGroupID`) to the list of allowed inbound rules in the databases' security groups.
 If the databases do not live on AWS, analyze what is the proper networking configuration to allow connectivity from the EC2 instances to the protected databases.